LagrangianMechanics/Sedryx/README.md

 ---

 Harness the expressive power of Sedryx to prototype, compose, and visualize quantum algorithms with ease—treating circuits truly as first-class citizens in Python.

+README generated with assistance from ChatGPT; all code and design decisions are my own.